-Effective January 1, 2020, the Town of Truro ("Truro") commenced participation in the PSSP for future service.
-The liability related to the Truro pension plan was transferred to the PSSP under the provisions of the Municipal and Other Authorities Pension Plan Transfer Act (MOAPPTA).
+Effective February 1, 2021, the Town of Yarmouth ("Yarmouth") commenced participation in the PSSP for future service.
+The liability related to the Yarmouth pension plan was transferred to the PSSP under the provisions of the Municipal and Other Authorities Pension Plan Transfer Act (MOAPPTA).
 The liability transfer was accompanied by an initial corresponding asset transfer.
-The final asset transfer adjustment has been determined and there is a credit available to be applied evenly to future employee and employer contribution requirements.
-At the valuation date, we have not reflected any assets payable in this regard.
+The final asset transfer adjustment has been determined on a preliminary basis and there is an expected amount owing to the PSSP.
+At the valuation date, we have not reflected any assets receivable in this regard.